TrustRouter/TrustRouter/README.md

 *"noSend"* (process all RAs)

 **ADDITIONAL_TRUST_ANCHORS**:
-list of DER encoded certificates that should be used as trust anchors in addition to the standart trust anchors that ship with TrustRouter
+list of DER encoded certificates that should be used as trust anchors in addition to the standard trust anchors that ship with TrustRouter (default: empty list)